Outdoor Games You can Play With Your Puppy

 2. Hose Play With Your Puppy

 If you have a backyard and a garden hose, you have a fun summer activity for your dog.
 Start slowly, and let your dog explore the water and the hose.
 Don’t spray him or chase him with water.
 Instead, create an arc with a gentle flow of water and let your puppy explore.
 As your dog gets more comfortable with the water, he may appreciate games like getting chased by water or chasing the water.
 Don’t push too hard, and never spray your dog with force.
 Many dogs start to dislike hose games because they fear getting sprayed.
+This splash pad is a great option for dogs that LOVE playing in water.

 3. Pups Love Tug of War